Welcome to Shane MacIntosh Greenstone

 All of my pieces are made from top quality New Zealand Greenstone (Pounamu) which is sourced from Marsden in the South Island of New Zealand.
 The majority of the pendants you see here are made from Flower Jade and Green Jade, each with their own beautiful and unique markings.

-Each of my pieces has been finished to the highest standard, where the time has been taken to create even, smooth edges and soft, polished finishes.
+Each of my pieces have been finished to my highest standard where the time has been taken to create even, smooth, soft edges & my carvings are finished with either a polished or matt finish

 Toki Poutangata (Adze)